 5.1.
 All players must wear eye protection.
 NO EXCEPTIONS.

 5.1.1.
 Players may wear lower face protection depending on venue restrictions.
-Ragnarocktoberfest 2019: lower face protection may be worn only on the field, must be put on immediately before a match, and removed immediately after a match.
+Ragnarocktoberfest 2023: lower face protection may be worn only on the field, must be put on immediately before a match, and removed immediately after a match.
+Full face masks such as paintball masks are not allowed.

 5.2.
 No intentional physical contact of players allowed during gameplay.